 - 1. Freshman students that apply for admissions for the 2014-15 school year will complete a pilot admissions process. - 2.
 Students will take the Cognitive Abilities test (CogAT). - a.
 UHS will have testing on site. - b.
 A minimum composite score of 7 will qualify students for points towards admission. - 3.
 Transcript analysis/GPA - a.
-A rubric will be developed to weight GPA and the additional use of transcript analysis that yields higher values for higher GPA and honors/advanced coursework.
+A rubric will be developed to weight GPA and transcript analysis that yields higher values for higher GPA and honors/advanced coursework.
 For example, a student could be given an additional point for taking an advanced level class, regardless of the grade earned. - b.
-A minimum cumulative GPA average of 3.0 in four core classes English, Social Studies, Mathematics, and Science will qualify students for points towards admission.
-No weight is given for advanced class grades, such as Honors or pre-AP. - c.
+A minimum cumulative GPA of 3.0 on a 4.0 un-weighted scale in four core classes English, Social Studies, Mathematics, and Science will qualify students for points towards admission.

+- c.
 Students must be on track to graduate with a UHS diploma.
 (Appendix E) - 4.
-Academic Motivation Test (CAIMI): All applicants will pilot the CAIMI. - 5.
-Non-Cognitive Admissions Component (Sedlacek and Brooks): Questions would be developed for short answer responses to questions that would be given at the same time as the Motivation assessment.
+Academic Motivation Test (CAIMI OR OTHER RELEVANT MEASURES): All applicants will pilot the CAIMI OR OTHER RELEVANT MEASURES. - 5.
+Non-Cognitive Admissions Component (Sedlacek and Brooks): Questions would be developed for short answer responses that would be given at the same time as the Motivation assessment.
 These questions would be related to the seven non-cognitive variables from Sedlacek and Brooks.
 See Appendices F and G for information and examples - 6.
 Teacher Evaluation: Students will submit teacher recommendations similar to the exemplar used by IMSA.
-See Appendix H for examples of teacher evaluation form.
+See Appendix H for examples of teacher evaluation form. - 7.
 Rubrics will be developed for the non-cognitive admission component and teacher recommendations.
 The development of the rubrics will be done in consultation with outside experts.
 See Appendix I for example of rubric.
 An extensive evaluation of each admission component will be conducted to analyze the effectiveness, efficiency, and impact on actual admissions.